lucasgml/chatbot_twitter_nlp/README.md

 * tweepy
 Lib create a read-only connection with a Tweeter account

-Other libraries were used for plotting graphs or (pre)processing the data
+Other libraries were used for plotting graphs or (pre)processing the data.

+### Bot logic

 This chatbot receives a sentence as input and processes a NER using spacy for detecting names, organizations and locations.